VoxForge/develop/voxforge/simpleDM/README.md

 # simpleDM

-simpleDM is a very basic command and control dialog manager that uses the [Julius](http://julius.osdn.jp/en_index.php) speech recognition engine and [VoxForge](http://www.voxforge.org) acoustic models.
+simpleDM is a very basic command and control dialog manager that uses the [Julius](http://julius.osdn.jp/en_index.php) speech recognition engine and the acoustic models you created in the Howto (or tutorial).

 # Try it out